carpentries/maintainer-onboarding/episodes/03-technical.md

 > In breakout groups, make sure everyone has a local rendering of the
 > repo working.
 Troubleshoot together.
 Once everyone has a local
 > rendering, have one person screenshare, make a change to one of the
-> repository files, and visually confirm that the change has occured
+> repository files, and visually confirm that the change has occurred
 > in the locally rendered webpage.
 Continue until everyone has
 > screenshared.
 {: .challenge}